iQuHACK/2023_QuEra/team_solutions/Documentation.md

 Motivation: We were interested in comparing graph structures based on tail versus edge graph endings.
 Our initial idea was that the more tail-endings we could include, the more state 0 nodes we'd observe.
 To test this against the reverse case - graphs with many more edge-endings - we constructed variations on a 16-node 'flower object', shown below.
-We also tested examples of tree-like and inverted-tree graphs, all modified simply by cursor movements in GraphFactor.
+We also tested examples of tree-like and inverted-tree graphs, all modified simply by cursor movements in GraphFactory.

 ## Pulse Optimization